Flexible Pavements of Ohio (FPO) Design Resources

 The Asphalt Pavement Alliance (APA) offers two versions of its software for the design and analysis of Perpetual Pavements.
 Both versions of the software are available as free downloads.

 PerRoad is uses the mechanistic-empirical design philosophy.
 The program couples layered elastic analysis with a statistical analysis procedure (Monte Carlo simulation) to estimate stresses and strains within a pavement.
-In order to predict the strains which would prove detrimental for fatigue cracking or structural rutting, PerRoad requires the user to provide the following inputs:
+Version 4.4 provides design results as percentile responses and as conventional designs with transfer functions.
+In order to predict strains that would prove detrimental for fatigue cracking or structural rutting, PerRoad requires the following inputs:

 PerRoadXpress is an easy-to-use, all-on-one-screen program for designing Perpetual Pavements for low- and medium-volume roads and parking lots.
 The designer chooses a type of asphalt cement.
 PerRoadXpress then allows the designer either to use defaults for traffic and soil, or to input the actual values if they are known.
 Granular base thicknesses from 0 to 10 inches are included.
 The software quickly provides the user with a recommendation for the total thickness of asphalt pavement needed for a particular situation.
 PerRoadXpress was developed in response to requests by public works officials and owners of commercial property.